San-Francisco-Write-The-Docs/www/README.md

 If haven't served this site since installing it, the repo may not have a `_site` directory.
 This directory is where the server will look for the finished pages, and it's normal for the `_site` directory to be missing right after you clone the repo.

-That folder and the finished version of your site will be created when you build.
+That directory and the finished version of your site will be created when you build.

 To build this site, use `bundle exec jekyll build`